8 Affordable Weekend Getaways Around the U.S.

 You don't have to go far from Portland to get out of the city.
 Less than 20 miles south in Sherwood, the Tualatin River National Wildlife Refuge is home to birds, mammals, reptiles, amphibians, and plants — a perfect place to unwind while exploring the habitats on the trail or from the Wetland Observation Deck.
 Enjoy the drive through the area's rolling hills and stop at a local winery for a tasting or to pick up a bottle for later.

 For a fun and budget-friendly experience, stay at My Tiny House Village, a micro-resort set on an old Christmas tree farm.
-The collection of tiny homes, each one unique and creatively decorated, is conveniently located to wineries and the quaint town.
-Further into Willamette Valley wine country, The Vintages Trailer Resort offers refurbished and beautifully styled retro trailers with amenities like luxurious robes, a pool, and lawn games.
+The collection of tiny homes, each one unique and creatively decorated, is conveniently located near the wineries and quaint town.
+Farther into Willamette Valley wine country, The Vintages Trailer Resort offers refurbished and beautifully styled retro trailers with amenities like luxurious robes, a pool, and lawn games.

 Dallas, Texas to Oklahoma City, Oklahoma